... then you just might be ready to read

 JANUARY 22, 2019

-Cathryn McIntyre's blog about the information she received from spirit about a haunting at an Inn in Boothbay Harbor, Maine was investigated and proven by author, Greg Latimer, who wrote about the experience in his book, Ghosts of the Boothbay Region.
+Cathryn McIntyre's blog containing the information she received from spirit about a haunting at an Inn in Boothbay Harbor, Maine was investigated and proven by author, Greg Latimer, who wrote about the experience in his book, Ghosts of the Boothbay Region.
 Check out her blog about this and other haunted happenings in Concord, MA on our other website: www.theconcordwriter.com

 Ronny LeBlanc, author, and star of the Travel Channel's Expedition Bigfoot, included an interview with Cathryn McIntyre in the latest of his Monsterland series of books about unusual happenings in and around Leominster State Forest in